-For example, for a user with a distinguished name (DN) of cn=John Doe, ou=Rochester, o=IBM, c=US, you can specify the base DN as (assuming a suffix of c=us): ou=Rochester, o=IBM, c=us o=IBM, c=us c=us.
+For example, for a user with a distinguished name (DN) of cn=John Doe, ou=Rochester, o=IBM, c=US, you can specify the base DN as (assuming a suffix of c=us): ou=Rochester,o=IBM,c=us or o=IBM,c=us.
 For authorization purposes, this field is case sensitive.
 This specification implies that if a token is received (for example, from another cell or Domino) the base DN in the server must match the base DN from the other cell or Domino server exactly.
 If case sensitivity is not a consideration for authorization, enable the Ignore Case field.
-This field is required for all Lightweight Directory Access Protocol (LDAP) directories except for the Domino Directory, where this field is optional.